 Trim levels and standard equipment

-Volkswagen offers four T-Cross trims, starting with the S that has 16-inch alloy wheels, electrically adjusted and heated door mirrors, LED rear lights and automatic headlights.
+Volkswagen initially offered four T-Cross trims, starting with the S that came with 16-inch alloy wheels, electrically adjusted and heated door mirrors, LED rear lights and automatic headlights.
 You also get a sliding rear bench seat, air conditioning, electric windows all-round, and the 8-inch Composition Media infotainment touchscreen with Bluetooth and DAB radio.

 You can no longer buy a brand new Volkswagen T-Cross S, with the range now starting with the T-Cross SE.
 This ups the ante with 17-inch alloys, blind spot detection, front fog lights, air con, an alarm, electrically foldable door mirrors, and App Connect.

 Ths Volkswagen T-Cross SEL builds on the SE with a different style of 17-inch alloy wheels, silver roof rails, two-zone electronic air conditioning and a standard sat-nav system.

 Lastly, the Volkswagen T-Cross R-Line features 18-inch alloy wheels, unique body styling pack, and R-Line badges.
 A black headlining is used inside, as well as aluminium foot pedals, Carbon Flag seat cloth, and a 10.25-inch Active Info infotainment screen.